Ahom people: Literature

 The Ahoms were literate with a writing system based on the Ahom script, which fell into disuse along with the language.
 The Ahom script evolved from an earlier script of the Tai Nuea language which developed further under the present Chinese Government.
 There exists today a large corpus of manuscripts in this script on history, society, astrology, rituals, etc. Ahom people used to write their chronicles known as Buranji.
 The priestly classes (Mo'sam, Mo'hung, Mo'Plong) are the custodians of these manuscripts.

 Calendar

-The Ahom people used to use a lunar calendar known as Lak-Ni Tao-Si-Nga with its origins in the middle kingdoms (Chung-Kuo).
-But is still in vogue in China and South-East Asian Tai people.
+The Ahom people used to use a sexagenary cycle known as Lak-Ni Tao-Si-Nga with its origins in the middle kingdoms (Chung-Kuo).
+It has 12 months and an additional leap month with a ten days weekly cycle.
+The first month is called Duin-Shing which gregorian equivalent is November-December and the new year festival is known as Pi-Mau Tai.
+It is still in vogue in Chinese and Tai people.
+The events in Buranji was counted with Lak-ni.